frnmst/iptables-geoport-directives/README.md

 incoming packets based on accepted port numbers and countries.
 It is aimed to SOHO users.

+**Warning: THIS REPOSITORY IS DEPRECATED.
+HAVE A LOOK AT https://frnmst.github.io/automated-tasks/scripts.html#iptables-geoport-py
+FOR THE DEVELOPMENT.**

 ### WHAT IS

 This is a bash script suitable for GNU/Linux systems (but it might work on